-If the requirement of the application is that it will always be used hands-free, whether by using dwell, custom voice commands, or the single voice command, "select", then make sure to make the appropriate accommodations in your UI.
+If the application requires that it will always be used hands-free, whether by using dwell, custom voice commands, or the single voice command, "select", then make sure to make the appropriate accommodations in your UI.

-If your target user needs to be able to switch from hands to hands-free at their discretion, then it is important to take the following principles into account.
+If your target user needs to switch from hands to hands-free at their discretion, then it's important to take the following principles into account.

 Assume the user is already in the mode that they want to switch to

 For instance, if the user is on the factory floor, watching a video reference on her HoloLens, and decides to pick up a wrench to start working, she most likely would start working in hands-free without having to put down the wrench to press a button.
-She should be able to invoke a voice session with a voice command, dwell on an already-visible UI to begin dwell, or say the word "select".
+She can invoke a voice session with a voice command, dwell on an already-visible UI to begin dwell, or say the word "select".